Global weak solutions in nonlinear 3D thermoelasticity: Physical derivation

 \subsubsection{High temperature model}

-For many homogeneous materials, the heat capacity is known to be almost constant at high temperatures due to the Dulong-Petit law.
-On the other hand, heat conductivity tends to decrease as $1/\theta$ due to high concentration of phonons which then start to scatter.
-Nevertheless, $1/\theta$ can be approximated with a constant for large $\theta$.
+For many homogeneous materials, the heat capacity is known to be almost constant at high temperatures due to the Dulong-Petit law (see \cite[Section 2]{oxword}).
+On the other hand, heat conductivity tends to show little change at high temperatures in many relevant materials\footnote{For example crystals and glasses.} (see \cite{ross}).
 This leads to the first model: